PAIR-Former: Budgeted Relational Multi-Instance Learning for Functional miRNA Target Prediction: Problem Formulation

-\paragraph{Budgeted predictor, permutation invariance, and cost.} A cheap encoder $\tilde e_{\tilde\theta}$ scans all $n$ candidates to produce cheap signals (e.g., $\tilde h_i,\tilde z_i$), a selector $\pi_\psi$ returns a subset $S(B)\subseteq[n]$ with $|S(B)|\le K$, and only selected instances are expensively encoded and aggregated by a permutation-invariant set function:
+\paragraph{Budgeted predictor and cost.} A cheap encoder $\tilde e_{\tilde\theta}$ scans all $n$ candidates to produce lightweight signals (e.g., cheap embeddings $\tilde h_i$ and logits $\tilde z_i$).
+A selector $\pi_\psi$ then returns a subset $S(B)\subseteq[n]$ with $|S(B)|\le K$.
+Only selected instances are processed by the expensive encoder and aggregated by a permutation-invariant set function:

-Permutation invariance requires $\hat Y(B)=\hat Y(\pi(B))$ for any permutation $\pi$ of the instances, which holds when selection depends only on the multiset of cheap signals (with fixed tie-breaking) and $f_\phi$ is permutation-invariant (e.g., Set Transformer / DeepSets).
-Per bag, the pool-dependent work is $\mathcal{O}(n)$ (cheap scan/selection) while the \emph{expensive relational component} is governed by the budget, typically $\mathcal{O}(K)$ for expensive encoding and $\mathcal{O}(K^2)$ for attention-based aggregation.
-Full notation, the formal BR-MIL definition/objective, and invariance conditions are deferred to Appendix~\ref{app:problem_setup_long}.
+where $e_\theta$ is the expensive encoder, $\tau$ is a tokenization function, and $f_\phi$ is a permutation-invariant aggregator such as a Set Transformer.
+Permutation invariance requires $\hat Y(B)=\hat Y(\sigma(B))$ for any permutation $\sigma$ of the instances, which holds when selection depends only on the multiset of cheap signals, up to deterministic tie-breaking, and $f_\phi$ is permutation invariant.

+BR-MIL addresses two bottlenecks: expensive per-instance encoding, which would require $n$ expensive forward passes, and relational aggregation, which costs $\mathcal{O}(n^2)$ for full self-attention.
+Restricting expensive processing to $K$ selected instances reduces these costs to $\mathcal{O}(K)$ and $\mathcal{O}(K^2)$, while retaining a cheap $\mathcal{O}(n)$ full-pool scan.